NichieSystems/blockchain-crypto-guides/fundamentals/5-scurdex-basics.md

 ![portrait](https://github.com/nichiesystems/blockchain-crypto-guides/tree/main/fundamentals/images/05-02-s.png)

 - The 'Create Wallet' button generates a new private key and shows it in a form of 12 words which needs to be backed up.
-- The 'Restore Wallet' option restores an existing wallet that might have been created earlier in Unstoppable or some other standard compliant wallet.
+- The 'Restore Wallet' option restores an existing wallet that might have been created earlier in Scurdex or some other standard compliant wallet.

 Keep in mind that non-custodial wallets will require anywhere from a few minutes to a couple of hours to complete restore process.